SantiagoAjala0204/cervical_cancer_cell_classification/README.md

 To address this issue, this paper proposes a methodology that focuses on finding an effective convolutional neural network (CNN) model for analyzing digital pap smears.
 The approach involves two stages .
 In the first stage, different pre-trained models such as DenseNet, EfficientNet, ResNet, and VGG19 are used to classify four classes of cervical cells on high-resolution cell images belonging to 460 patients.
 In the second stage, the best previous model is selected, and through fine-tuning techniques, the best hyperparameters are selected.
 This study uses different performance metrics for high-resolution classification, such as accuracy, sensitivity, precision, and specificity.

+This project is based on the classification of cancer cell images into 4 different types using transfer learning, as:

+* Negative intraepithelial lesion (NIL).
+* Low-grade squamous intraepithelial lesion (LSIL).
+* High-grade squamous intraepithelial lesion (HSIL).
+* Squamous cell carcinoma (SCC).
+The trainings were performed in Google Colab in its free version.
+The steps that

 ## Files